qendil/qendil/CONTRIBUTING.md

     just make sure you have access to the host's IP.
   - You can also use Windows Subsystem for Android, it is generally faster.

-- Run `pnpm dev -- --host=0.0.0.0` to start the development server.
+- Run `pnpm dev:web -- --host=0.0.0.0` to start the development server.

   - Using `--host=0.0.0.0` is required to allow access from the same local network.
 You can also use your host's IP address instead.